pierrotm777/oXs-RP2040-i2c/README.md

 This board can be connected to:
    * a pressure sensor (GY63 or GY86 board based on MS5611, SPL06 or BMP280) to get altitude and vertical speed
-   * a MS4525D0_A or a SDP3X (x=1,2,3) or SDP8xx differential pressure sensor to get airspeed (and compensated vertical speed)
+   * a MS4525D0_A or a SDP3X (x=1,2,3) or SDP8xx  or XGZP6897D differential pressure sensor to get airspeed (and compensated vertical speed)
    * a MP6050 (acc+gyro e.g. GY86) to improve reaction time of the vario or to get pitch/roll
    * 1 or 2 ADS1115 if you want to measure more than 4 analog voltages
    * a GPS from UBlox (like the beitian bn220) or one that support CASIC messages